5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 	- **Con**: Requires [**HeliPort**](https://github.com/diepeterpan/HeliPort/releases) app to connect to Wi-Fi hotspots, so it can't be used during macOS Setup/Recovery
 	- **Con**: Doesn't support Location Services

 - Pre-compiled WiFi kexts for other versions of macOS can be found in the [Additional Files](https://github.com/5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/tree/main/Additional_Files/Slimmed_Kexts/Intel_AC-9650/itlwm) section!
-You will need them if you want to run other macOS versions than Sonoma or Sequioa!
+You will need them if you want to run older versions of macOS!

 > [!NOTE]
 >